 Structured cabling is often defined as the design and installation of cabling systems that support multiple forms of data transmission.
 When done properly, structured cabling contemplates both current and future needs, so an organization’s infrastructure can handle growth at any rate.
 Structured cabling design and installation often includes proper grounding and bonding, firestopping, and cable support hardware.

-The technicians at Gibson Electric & Technology Solutions (Gibson Electric) understand the vital role that communication networks play in information management.
+The technicians at Gibson Electric understand the vital role that communication networks play in information management.
 Gibson Electric provides a reliable and flexible data and telecommunications cabling infrastructure that delivers data to clients over a variety of transmission technologies.

-Registered Communications Distribution Designer-(RCDD) qualified engineers and Building Industry Consulting Service International- (BICSI) certified installers work to successfully implement structured cabling and voice and data systems design and installation for businesses of all sizes.
+Registered Communications Distribution Designer-(RCDD) designers and Building Industry Consulting Service International- (BICSI) certified installers work to successfully implement structured cabling and voice and data systems design and installation for businesses of all sizes.

-Gibson Electric also designs, installs, tests, and maintains fiber-optic systems, specializing in fusion splicing, multi-mode and single-mode fiber-cable termination, optical time-domain reflectometer (OTDR) testing, power meter and light-source testing, and various other types of repair work.
+We also design, install, test, and maintain fiber-optic systems and specialize in fusion splicing, multi-mode and single-mode fiber-cable termination, optical time-domain reflectometer (OTDR) testing, power meter and light-source testing, and various other types of repair work.

 Staying current with all fiber-optic cable manufacturer termination and testing standards, Gibson Electric works to minimize expensive data network problems.